tezos-commons/baseDAO/docs/specification.md

 Once a proposal is submitted, everyone can vote on it as long as they have enough frozen tokens to stake.
 One frozen token is required for one vote.

-A vote can only be cast in a voting stage period, meaning one that's even-numbered.
+A vote can only be cast in a voting `stage`, meaning one that's even-numbered.
-Moreover the proposal to vote on must have been submitted in the proposing period immediately preceding and the voter must have frozen his tokens in one of the preceding periods.
+Moreover the proposal to vote on must have been submitted in the proposing `stage` immediately preceding and the voter must have frozen his tokens in one of the preceding `stage`s.

 It's possible to vote positively or negatively.
 After the voting ends, the contract is "flushed" by calling a dedicated entrypoint.